Alarmist LiDAR Motion Detector

 4. Keep the app in the foreground with the screen on

-Important: Alarmist is a convenience tool, not a security system.
+Alarmist is a convenience tool, not a security system.
 It cannot guarantee detection of all events and should never be your sole means of protection.
+The device must stay plugged in for extended use, the app must remain in the foreground with the screen on, and locking the screen or switching apps stops monitoring.
 Technology can fail.
-Test thoroughly in your environment and understand its limitations.
-The developer makes no warranties.
-You assume all risk associated with use of this app.
+Test in your environment and understand its limitations before relying on it.
+You assume all risk.